paulobueno/java-basics/Notes/notes.md

 ## Terms
 Stale Data --> Diferent variables storing the same data in the same entity.
 Such as `area` while you have `length` and `width` in the same object. `area` can be calculated but if you have a variable called `area`, you should be very carefull to ensure that the data is consistent, such as `area` is always equals to `length` * `width`.

+## File I/O
+When handling data from files, we use Input and Output operations.
+The operation is in the perspective of the application, such as:
+- Input: Read data from file
+- Output: Write data to file